 Lord, it is a challenging time and a time where we can easily get caught up in world events.
 May today’s message reach our hearts and help us see a new, heavenly perspective on life.
 Let us view Christmas and Easter as life-changing, personal, historical and supernatural phenomena – not just annual holidays that come and go.
 Help us to see the bigger picture – the master plan of a master planner over many centuries.
 Let us have confidence that you’re still in charge.
 You always have been and you always will be.
 Lead us away from fear, worry and other temptations.
 Build our trust and faith.
 Have your way with us.
 Bring out the best in us.
 Amen!

 May God bless you!

 Thank you for attending The Path “Quick Church” in written form.
 The Path is our church “brand name,” connected with our recovery ministry, “Mission Addiction.”
 We’d love to know what you think of this message.
 What spoke to you the most?
 Please like, comment, and share with others on social media, and/or using the space below!
 Or contact us to ask questions, go into more detail or work more on your faith walk together!
 Everyone is welcome at our events, listed on our Facebook events or Eventbrite page.
 You can attend online or in-person.
 The same goes for our MAP For Healing and Recovery program.
-A new series is starting in January, so sign up for the orientation sessions now!
+Sign up for the orientation sessions now!

 Copyright © 2020, Edward Livesay, Mission Addiction